ShivaKumarErpula/AgrofixOrderingPlatform/README.md

 ## 🚀 Features

-- 🥕 Product catalog for buyers
-- 🧾 Order form for bulk purchases
+- 🥕 **Product Catalog**: Buyers can view the available vegetables/fruits and their prices.
+- 🧾 **Order Form**: Buyers can select products, specify quantities, and fill out delivery information to place bulk orders.
-- 📦 Order tracking using Order ID
+- 📦 **Order Tracking**: Buyers can track the status of their orders using the Order ID.
-- 🛠 Admin dashboard for managing products and orders
+- 🛠 **Admin Dashboard**: Admins can view all orders, update order statuses, and manage the product catalog.
-- 🌐 RESTful API with Next.js
+- 🌐 **RESTful API**: Built with Next.js API routes.
-- 💅 Tailwind CSS for styling
+- 💅 **Tailwind CSS**: Used for responsive and modern UI design.
-- 📊 PostgreSQL with Prisma ORM
+- 📊 **PostgreSQL**: Database for storing product and order data.
+- 🔒 **Prisma ORM**: Simplifies database interactions and schema management.

 ---